Infinite torsion in Griffiths groups: Smooth specialization of refined unramified cohomology

-that are well-known.
-Lemma \ref{lem:specialize-filtration-refined} contains as a special case the assertion that for any $j\geq 0$ there are specialization maps

-between the $j$-th refined unramified cohomology groups.
-This seems new even in the case $j=0$, where the groups in question coincide with traditional unramified cohomology.
-In fact, the situation is subtle: Unramified classes may on proper flat families specialize via (\ref{eq:sp-Galois}) to ramified classes and this was the main technique to prove nontriviality of certain unramified classes in \cite[Section 6]{Sch-JAMS}.
-While (\ref{eq:sp-Galois}) and (\ref{eq:sp-unramified}) are compatible for $j=0$, the point is that the families $\mathcal X\to \Spec R$ considered in \emph{loc.\ cit.\ }are flat but not smooth and the ramification of the class in question will lie on the singular locus of $\mathcal X$ over $R$. \end{remark}
+that are well-known from Galois cohomology.
+On the other hand, the specialization maps between refined unramified cohomology from Corollary \ref{cor:specialization} seem new even in the case $j=0$, where the groups in question coincide with traditional unramified cohomology.
+In fact, the situation is somewhat subtle: Unramified classes may in proper flat families specialize via (\ref{eq:sp-Galois}) to ramified classes and this was the main technique to prove nontriviality of certain unramified classes in \cite[Section 6]{Sch-JAMS}.
+The main point is that the families $\mathcal X\to \Spec R$ considered in \emph{loc.\ cit.\ }are flat but not smooth and our results here show that the ramification has to lie on the singular locus of $\mathcal X$ over $R$. \end{remark}